arsym-dev/renpy_modify_script_load/README.md

 If given, `git update-index --[no]-skip-worktree` will not be run

+> --force-no-skip-worktree

+If given and restoring, forces `git update-index --no-skip-worktree` to run on all scripts in the game directory, not just the ones in the filelist.

 ## Filelists

 To specify which scripts to exclude, make use of [glob](https://docs.python.org/3/library/glob.html) strings.
 The `**` wildcard works recursively.